gerhynes/python-notes/README.md

 Private methods and attributes, not intended for use outside of a class, are conventionally written with a leading underscore `self._secret`.

-When you put double underscores before the name of a method or attribite, Python "mangles" the name of that attribute, making it particular to that class.
-For example, `self.__msg` becomes `_Person__msg`.
+When you put double underscores before the name of a method or attribute, Python "mangles" the name of that attribute, making it particular to that class.
+For example, `self.__msg` becomes `_Person__msg`

 ### Instance Attributes and Methods